13 min read

 Each person is unique in their own way, but one common trend that prevails with blanket choices is comfort.
 Associated with comfort is the softness and breathability of the fabric.
 It’s common for many parents to opt for 100% cotton blankets due to their comfort, breathability, availability, and price.

-The climate in your country will to a large degree, dictate fabric choices but linked to this is culture and traditions.
 For example, the Basotho people of Lesotho, southern Africa, opt for wool blankets because their mountainous kingdom experiences severe cold in the winter months and only moderate heat during summer.
 Wearing blankets is part of the Basotho culture, and blankets are among their most prized possessions, so the expense is seldom compromised.

 Washing and general blanket care is a big consideration as well.
 Younger children’s blankets will have to be washed more frequently than older kids and adult blankets.
 Consequently, kid’s blankets should be machine washable and tumble-dryer friendly so they can be washed at short notice regardless of the weather.